Pemberay History, Family Crest & Coats of Arms

 "Pomeroy is an ancient Devonshire surname, and the name of a parish (Berry Pomeroy) in that county.
 From the Conquest to the reign of Edward VI. the powerful and ennobled family of De Pomeroy owned the manor of Berry Pomeroy and much other property in that county."

-Important Dates for the Pemberay family
+Early History of the Pemberay family

 This web page shows only a small excerpt of our Pemberay research.
 Another 252 words (18 lines of text) covering the years 1100, 1114, 1102, 1347, 1416, 1446, 1442, 1496, 1473, 1503, 1566, 1547, 1529 and 1593 are included under the topic Early Pemberay History in all our PDF Extended History products and printed products wherever possible.